MephistoDevelop/MephistoDevelop_webpage/README.md

 - .stickler file with the basic config
 - assets folder
   -style.css file to styles properties
-  -reset.css file to a style reset from the style components
+  -reset.css file to reset the style from the style components

 ## Live Demo Link